puppetlabs/trapperkeeper-status/documentation/status-logging.md

 To take advantage of this you must do two things:

-1. Enable logging though you TK app's configuration.
+1. Enable logging through you TK app's configuration.
 For example, to log every 2 seconds, your configuration might look like this:

     ```
     status: {